 This is the risk that the investment manager invests in a concentrated portfolio of individual stocks or securities.
-It is managed through the diversification of the Scheme's assets through a range of different funds, which own a wide range of securities.
+It is managed through the diversification of the Scheme's assets across a range of different funds with different underlying securities, and different investment managers.